marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 ## Quarkus database integration
 There are two main way to implement JPA in Quarkus.
 One is the classic JPA using Hibernate.
-The second is to use Panache that extends Hibernate to provide new interesting access that we will see later.
-I want to show you Panache and for this reason we need to add the Panache extension and MySQL library to the pom.xml:
+The second is to use Panache that extends Hibernate to provide new interesting pattern for data access that we will see later.
+In the course of this article I will show the Hibernate extension with panache.
+For this reason we need to add the Panache extension and MySQL library to the pom.xml:
 {% highlight xml %}
 <!-- complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/starevent-event/pom.xml -->
 <dependency>